-Ecover is a brand I have at home all the time, but I will be honest and say I did not get how a natural and eco friendly brand could have a bio product…. did not compute to me.
+Ecover is a brand I have at home all the time, but I will be honest and say I did not get how a natural and eco friendly brand could have a bio product…. this did not compute to me.
 Bio to me conjures up images of harsh biological washing liquids or bleach activated products that have traditionally aggravated my skin, let alone what they do for the environment.
-This Bio Laundry Gel is dispensed into a cap, that is then placed in the machine drum – the gel can be quite hard to squeeze out which has the plus point of not giving an opportunity to over fill or spill!
-You can get 18 washes out of the bottle which costs between £4 – £6 depending on where you buy it.
-(At time of writing this is it £4 at Sainsburys).
-I used this gel to tackle my son’s shirts first.
+This Ecover Bio Laundry Liquid is biodegradable, uses plant based ingredients, is suitable for sensitive skin and fabulously is housed in a bottle made from recycled and plant plastic!
+I used this liquid to tackle my son’s shirts first.
 Wow, no pre-soak, fabric felt as soft as normal after washing and most importantly the whites looked like whites!!!!
 Thank goodness!

 I decided to put my Ecover Stain Remover to the test on this one.
 This award winning and effective product is made out of plant based ingredients, is septic tank friendly and fully biodegradable.
 It has a handy brush for application onto the clothes and can be used on stubborn stains like grass, mud, shirt collars, blood and also annoying black pen marks!!

-I found it really easy to apply this stain remover straight onto the problem areas of my son’s sweatshirt and shirt.
-I also used it on his red football strip which had some grass stains on the shorts.
+I found it really easy to apply this stain remover straight onto the problem areas of my son’s shirt.
+I also used it on his red school sweathirt which had some grass stains on the front …. think victory slide along the grass and you will get what I am talking about.
 It worked a treat on the stains.
-No more black pen!!
-Both the pale shirts and coloured football shorts are stain free and vibrant!
+No more black pen or grass, clothes are stain free and vibrant!
 None of the fabric was ruined and there was not a nasty chemical smell lingering about.
 Big thumbs up!

 Have you tried this Bio Laundry Gel or Stain Remover?
 How did it stand up to the traditional toxic filled ones?